evaheemskerk/automatically_cut_z_stack/README.md

 "Do you want to continue with cutting these images [Y/N]?"
 ```

-Type 'N'  Skips manual cutting.
-The unprocessed images will be stored in {file_path_saved}/not_cut_yet.\
+Type 'N' to skip manual cutting.
+The unprocessed images will be stored in {file_path_saved}/not_cut_yet.<p>
-Type 'Y' Proceeds with manual cutting.
+Type 'Y' to proceed with manual cutting.
 You will be prompted with: <p>

 ```python
 "Open the file {file-path}/{item} in ImageJ"